uoloki/Detecting-Trend-Breaks-with-Semantic-Signals/README.md

 ## License

-This project is for educational and research purposes.
+This project is licensed via Apache 2.0 license.